OCT-FPGA/P4OpenNIC_Public/README.md

 For FPGA bitstream build:

 - set the Xilinx Vivado installation path to 'VIVADO_ROOT'.
-On NERC:  `export VIVADO_ROOT=/share/Xilinx/Vivado/2021.2`
+On the build machine:  `export VIVADO_ROOT=/share/Xilinx/Vivado/2021.2`

 ## Prodcut licensing